iadityatharu/Learn-PostgreSQL/intro.md

 ## LIKE clause :
 It is used to search for a specified pattern in a column.
 example:
-SELECT * FROM employee WHERE name LIKE '%John%';
+SELECT * FROM employee WHERE name LIKE '%A%';